carriekkim/ceme-website/design-plan/design-journey.md

 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

 TODO: interactivity plan

+Accordion:
+initial state is a collapsed version of each accordion. pseudocode -
+    when the instrument name button is clicked (event): open the accordion if the accordion is already open: toggle accordion close

 ## Client Feedback & Minutes (Milestone 2)